renattomartins/asd-afe-photo-album/README.md

-# ASD - AFE - Projeto Álbum de Fotos
+# ASD - AFE - Photo Album

-O **AFE Álbum de Fotos** é uma aplicação web para criação e apresentação de álbum de fotos utilizando diversas tecnologias de frontend.
-A aplicação foi desenvolvida como resultado do laboratório 01 da aula de Arquitetura de Front-end, na pós-graduação em Arquitetura de Software Distribuído, da PUC Minas.
+The **Photo Album** is a web application to create and show photo albums using several front-end technologies.
+The application was developed as a result of the Lab 01 of the Front-end Architecture discipline, in the Distributed Software Architecture postgraduate, at PUC Minas.

-## Instalação
+## Intallation

 1. ...

-## Sobre o ambiente de desenvolvimento
+## About the development environment

 - node v6.11.0
 - npm v3.10.10